Submission deadline: June 29, 2026 AoE. Notifications: July 31, 2026. Submit through the AgentNet 2026 submission site .

 AgentNet 2026 invites original research, position papers, and early-stage work on the networking foundations of autonomous agent ecosystems.
 A central question for the workshop is whether large-scale agent ecosystems require a new architectural thin waist: a minimal interoperability substrate that allows heterogeneous agents, tools, models, platforms, and administrative domains to communicate and coordinate without requiring global agreement on application frameworks, reasoning engines, or trust authorities.

-The workshop seeks to bring together researchers and practitioners from the network protocols, distributed systems, security, AI systems, information-centric networking, Web architecture, and federated systems to identify the key protocol abstractions, architectural principles, and deployment models for agent networking.
+The workshop seeks to bring together researchers and practitioners from network protocols, distributed systems, security, AI systems, information-centric networking, Web architecture, and federated systems to identify the key protocol abstractions, architectural principles, and deployment models for agent networking.

 Topics of Interest